 Those brave enough can sign up for a haunted house experience at Horseman's Hollow at Philipsburg Manor, where the headless horseman and other spooky characters come to life.

-14. Hike the Appalachian Trail
+15. Hike on the Appalachian Trail

 Just an hour outside of New York City, you take a walk in the woods a la Bill Bryson on the iconic Appalachian Trail (A.T).
 The section of the A.T. in Bear Mountain State Park remains special among hikers because it is the first stretch of the famous trail to be completed in 1923.